 • Cultural communities preserving symbolic designs

-• Designers and artisans exploring custom creativity
+• Designers exploring creative customization

-• Collectors interested in meaningful adornment
+• Collectors seeking meaningful pieces

-• Encourages self-expression through design
+• Encourages self-expression through unique design

-• Preserves memories in lasting physical form
+• Preserves memories in a lasting physical form

-• Strengthens emotional connections between people
+• Strengthens emotional connections

 • Reflects cultural heritage and symbolism